 - For emergency supplies, contact the Red Cross at 877-500-8645.
 Visit here to find a location near you.

 - Breni recommends that you have your prescriptions filled at a chain drugstore.
 “If my son’s prescription is on file at a major drugstore, then I know I can get supplies on the road,” says Breni.
 “We don’t use a local pharmacy because of that.”

 Apart from supplies, what else do you recommend bringing?

 “I always have a separate binder with my son’s medical information—downloads from his pump and information from his endocrinologist—that way if I need to know something, I can tell medical personnel.”
 Breni also recommends packing plenty of water and food for the journey.

 Also, remember to write down emergency contact numbers in the binder in the event that your phone dies!

 What else should you consider when evacuating for a natural disaster?

 “When you are evacuating with someone with type 1, you should relocate to a city with a hospital.
 Then, if there’s a crisis and you need medical care, you can get it.

 “I used to tell my kids to pack anything special they wanted to keep in a plastic container (to be left behind).
 We were lucky that our house flooded because of broken pumps and not the levy.
 I had some friends who lost everything though (in terms of property), and it was those people who said, ‘Everything is replaceable except for my family.’”

-Being Type 1 or a parent to a T1D means being prepared — not only for the day-to-day challenges, but also, and more importantly, for disaster.
-Whether it’s an earthquake, fire, flood or simple power shortage, you’ll need certain supplies to ensure your safety or the safety of your loved one.
+Being type 1 or a parent to a type 1 diabetes (T1D) means being prepared—not only for the day-to-day challenges, but also, and more importantly, for disaster.
+Whether it’s an earthquake, fire, flood, or simple power shortage, you’ll need certain supplies to ensure your safety or the safety of your loved one.
 When creating your T1D Emergency Kit, assemble these essentials, so when it’s go-time, there’s no stopping you.